 d) fluorine ions

-Explanation: Histidine tags are use in place of naturally occurring protein at times for fusion proteins.
-For purification, matrix containing nickel ions is used and it based on affinity purification.
+Explanation: Histidine tags are used in place of naturally occurring protein at times for fusion proteins.
+For purification, matrix containing nickel ions is used and is based on affinity purification.

-7. Pel B protein is produced in plants and helps in degradation of ______
+7. Pel B protein is produced in plants and helps in the degradation of ______

 b) plasma membrane

 Explanation: Pectate lyase or pelB protein is produced in plants and helps in the degradation of plant cell wall.